IBM/ansible-power-aix/README.md

 ### Python

 - Requires Python 2.7 or newer
 - To install (or upgrade) Python on AIX 7.1 and 7.2, you must first configure [YUM].
-As part of YUM installation, Python2 will be installed by default
+As part of YUM installation, Python2 will be installed by default.
-- After setting up and installing YUM, you may update all the packages to the latest level using the yum update command
+- After setting up and installing YUM, you may update all the packages to the latest level using the yum update command.
-- AIX 7.3 will come with python3 pre-installed and Ansible will work with it.
+- AIX 7.3 will come with Python3 pre-installed.
+Ansible will work with AIX 7.3 with no need for additional software.
-- AIX 7.3 package manager needs to be DNF instead of yum as yum does not work with python3.

 ## Resources